WorqHat/Community-driven-delivery-platform/README.md

 2. **Start Django web server (Make sure the virtual environment is activated)** `python manage.py runserver`

-3. **Follow the tutorial!**

 ## To write psql queries
 `psql -h localhost -p 5432 -U postgres -W`

 Once you connect to the database, enable the PostGIS extension by typing `enable extension postgis`

-# Credits

-I've had much help from this [excellent tutorial](https://realpython.com/location-based-app-with-geodjango-tutorial/)

-# Contact

-For any questions, reach out on email.